Wo Fat interview with Kent Stump

 Yeah, we really love the artwork too.
 The front cover for Psychedeloanut was done by an artist named Jessica Beethe.
 I had seen some of her paintings at a show in Oklahoma City a year or so earlier and her work was just perfect for us, so when the time came to do the art for the album, we commissioned her to create something for us.
 I kind of explained the Psychedelonaut concept, which is kind of the idea of a psychedelic explorer, and she came up with that killer painting.

-Can you share few words how did you record it.
-What did inspire you the most for this album?
+Can you share a few words how did you record it?

 I bet you are a jazz fan?